react-guide/react-router-cn/docs/API.md

 Creates a URL, using the router's config.
 For example, it will add `#/` in front of the `pathname` for hash history.

 ##### `isActive(pathname, query, indexOnly)`
 Returns `true` or `false` depending on if the current path is active.
-Will be true for every route in the route branch matched by the `pathname` (child route is active, therefore parent is too).
+Will be true for every route in the route branch matched by the `pathname` (child route is active, therefore parent is too), unless `indexOnly` is specified, in which case it will only match the exact path.

 ###### arguments
 - `pathname` - the full URL with or without the query.
-- `query` - an object that will be stringified by the router.
+- `query` - if specified, an object containing key/value pairs that must be active in the current query - explicit `undefined` values require the corresponding key to be missing or `undefined` in the current query
 - `indexOnly` - a boolean (default: `false`).

 #### Examples